-In her final years Amelia still endeavoured to keep up with everything and there was never allowed to be a discussion about her leaving the farm.
+By 1970, all of her children had settled in Perth and Amelia reinvented herself again.
+She became a passionate spinner and weaver using her sheep's wool to weave and dye.
+She became a Life everything and there was never allowed to be a discussion about her leaving the farm.
 Her final wish was to die in the house where she had begun her life and did just that due to her son Stephen, local carers, palliative care team and the support of the wonderful people in the Alexandra Bridge, Karridale and Augusta community.
 She has been blessed with her neighbours and friends, and for the five years since Colin passed everyone has worked to give Amelia her wish.
-So, the family would like to send a huge thank you, to everyone in the community that allowed Amelia to achieve her final wish.
-To friends, neighbours, spinners and weavers, bowlers, artists. gardeners many more, we will always hold your kindness in our
+So, the family would like to send a huge thank you, to